AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 What is an AI answering service for dental offices?
 An AI answering service is a voice and text-based system that answers inbound calls and messages from patients automatically.
 It books appointments, answers common questions, handles after-hours calls, and runs recall outreach without requiring a human to be present.
 Modern dental AI systems integrate with practice management software like Dentrix, Eaglesoft, and Open Dental.

-How long does it take to set up?
-For a general AI answering tool: 2-3 hours.
-For a dental-specific platform with full practice management integration: 1-2 days, including training your team and testing the system.
+How long does it take to set up an AI answering service for a dental office?
+For a general AI answering tool: 2 to 3 hours.
+For a dental-specific platform with full practice management integration: 1 to 2 days, including training your team and testing the system.
 Both are manageable without an IT department.

 The Bottom Line